PatCapon39/nextflow-seqera/main/privacy.md

 toc: false
 ---

-The Australian Nextflow Seqera Service Operational Partners are committed to protecting your privacy.
+The Australian Nextflow Seqera Service and its Operational Partners are committed to protecting your privacy.
 We do not collect, process, retain or share personal data other than for the purposes described below.

 # Usage data